 For continuous tone images (photographic slides, prints, or negatives) △

-To be incorporated in a project, photographic slides, prints, and negatives must be scanned at a correct resolution and scale for their intended use and output (print, web, PDF, etc.).
+To be incorporated in a project, photographic slides, prints, and negatives must be scanned at sufficient pixel dimensions (to allow for correct pixel density and scale) for their intended use and output (print, web, PDF, etc.).
 Authors may wish to scan their own photos or have it done by a third party.
 MetaGlyfix would then make necessary adjustments to tone, contrast, sharpness, and the like, and, if the originals were of poor quality, any cleaning and retouching required.

-What are the correct resolution and scale?
+What are the correct Pixel density and scale?
 They depend on a number of factors that vary from project to project.
 Clients are urged to contact MetaGlyfix before scanning for advice about optimal dimensions and resolution for the photos and project at hand.

 (For a simple rule of thumb for determining dimensions and resolution that works in typical circumstances, see the guidelines for Submitting Manuscripts and Illustrations.
 The rule of thumb holds as well for images directly from digital cameras)